Max Soliven: The Evening News

-In 1960, his receiving of the TOYM award caught the eye of Stonehill, which owned a newspaper called the Evening News.
+In 1960, his receiving of the TOYM award caught the eye of Stonehill, which owned a newspaper called The Evening News.
 Max began there with a daily column entitled "A Word Edgewise" which the editors of the paper did not touch as per the deal requested by Max upon accepting his job there.
 At the age of 32, following the resignation of Fernando E.V.
 Sison as publisher, Soliven became the publisher and editor-in-chief of the now-defunct The Evening News, which rose in 1960 from sixth to second highest in daily circulation in the Philippines from being sixth on the year Max arrived there.
 Soliven again asserted himself demanding absolute editorial control with no interference from Stonehill, which was again accepted.
 He was only 32, and thus was called "the boy publisher" by Manila Daily Bulletin publisher Hans Menzi who was 51 at the time.

 In 1961, as he always had an eye for foreign coverage, his request to cover Cuba was granted.
-He wrote an editorial published on April 26, 1961after the failure of the Bay of Pigs writing "How can it (the US) maintain its position of pre-eminence, how can it retain the trust of the Free World, when it shows it is capable of such calamitous bungling?".
+He wrote an editorial published on April 26, 1961 after the failure of the Bay of Pigs writing "How can it (the US) maintain its position of pre-eminence, how can it retain the trust of the Free World, when it shows it is capable of such calamitous bungling?".
 Soliven would also produce an 11-part series from September 16 to 27, 1961 entitled "The Truth About Cuba", detailing the planning by the Central Intelligence Agency during the Eisenhower administration and execution of the Bay of Pigs by the Kennedy administration less than three month after assuming office.

-Upon his return to the country, Max covered the 1961 presidential election between President Garcia and Vice President Macapagal, and would solidify his being a political columnist around this time.
+Upon his return to the country, Max covered the 1961 presidential election between President Carlos P. Garcia and Vice President Diosdado Macapagal, and would solidify his being a political columnist around this time.

-In 1962, Max left the Evening News after he found he had lost the full editorial policy he had asked for.
+In 1962, Max left The Evening News after he found he had lost the full editorial policy he had asked for.

 In June of that year, the Times announced that Max, along with his wife, ventured to Cambridge, Massachusetts to join the Kissinger program, which was a month's long worth of seminars, field trips, and discussion amongst the small group of 15 made up of legislators from Europe and newsmen from Japan who went along with Soliven.

 He would spend the entirety of 1963 returning to Philippine developments before rejoining the Times the following year.